 Law and Murder

-Sarah Anderson loves her job at the supernatural night court of Washington DC—even though that means regularly consorting with vampires.
-She especially looks forward to the trial of the century, where her testimony might be enough to put the most bloodthirsty villain ever to stalk the Eastern Empire behind bars forever.
+Sarah Anderson loves her job at the supernatural night court of Washington DC.
+She especially looks forward to the trial of the century, where her testimony might put the world’s most bloodthirsty vampire behind bars forever.

-Sure, she has a couple of problems, like any hard-working young urban professional.
-She can’t decide whether she wants to kiss her enigmatic vampire boss or to kill him.
-Her supernatural mentor insists the powers she longs to wield might actually kill her, if they don’t drive her mad first.
+But like any hard-working millennial, Sarah has a couple of problems.
+She can’t decide if she’d rather kiss her enigmatic vampire boss or kill him.
+Even worse, her supernatural mentor insists that her newly awakened powers might kill her, if they don’t drive her mad first.
+(Exhibit One: Visions of an ancient Egyptian goddess no one else can see.)

-But someone is stalking Washington DC’s vampire elite.
-And when an ancient evil invades the actual courthouse, Sarah can’t hold back any longer.
-She must learn to embrace the magic within her…or die trying.
+Someone is stalking Washington DC’s vampire elite.
+And when an ancient evil invades the actual courthouse, Sarah’s arcane training goes into overdrive.
+She must embrace the magic within her…or die trying.

 What?
 That’s not the way you start your work day?